 Living in a home built before 1955?
 If so, you may have a lead water service pipe connecting your home to the City’s water supply.

-Rawlson King, Councillor for Rideau-Rockcliffe (Ward 13), released his newsletter for July 2019 outlining upcoming news and events.
-This second issue provides Ward 13 and City Council updates, including news around the Chateau Laurier and Salvation Army, along with information about upcoming community events and public consultations.
+Rawlson King, Councillor for Rideau-Rockcliffe (Ward 13), released his newsletter for October 2019 outlining news and upcoming events.
+This fourth issue provides Ward 13 and City Council updates, including news about the #ReallyBigServiceChange at OC Transpo focused on bus service, along with information about upcoming community events and public consultations.

 On Sunday, October 6, OC Transpo’s bus service will transform to align with O-Train Line 1.
 These are the biggest OC Transpo changes in Ottawa’s history.
 Most customers will be affected so we ask that you plan your trip carefully.

 Mayor Jim Watson and Rideau-Rockcliffe Ward Councillor Rawlson King presented the Mayor’s City Builder Award to Rowan Parkinson and Avery Parkinson at City Council, in recognition of their charitable contributions in Ottawa and beyond.

 The City of Ottawa has provided a new construction schedule for the Combined Sewage Storage Tunnel (CSST) project.
 The CSST is designed to reduce the frequency of combined sewage outflows to the Ottawa River, while improving the flexibility and redundancy of major downtown collector sewers.